quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 New event definitions SHOULD be part of an extension schema, using the annotations and concepts presented in this section.

 An extension schema defines one or more qlog event categories that can contain multiple event definitions.
+Each category MUST have a globally unique category identifier.
 Each event MUST only belong to a single category.

-It is not possible to extend a category with new events.
-Instead, extension schemas MUST define new categories with globally unique identifiers.
 Per
 {{{#name-field}}}, event names are the concatenation of category and type.
-Therefore, unique category identifiers ensure events in qlog files are disambuiguated.
+Therefore, these requirements ensure there are no ambiguities when multiple extension schema are in use.

+Implementations that might record events from extension schemas SHOULD list all category identifiers in use.
+This is achieved by including the appropriate URI in the `additional_event_schemas` field of the QlogFile ({{qlog-file-schema}}) or QlogFileSeq ({{qlog-file-seq-schema}}).
+The `additional_event_schema` is a hint to tools about the possible events that a qlog file might contain.
+The file may contain events that do not belong to a listed category identifier.
+Tools MUST NOT treat this as an error; see {{tooling}}.

 Each extension schema is named by a URI.
-That URI MUST be absolute.
+That URI MUST be absolute and MUST include a category identifier, indicated using a fragment identifier (characters after a "#" in the URI).

+For extension schema defined in RFCs, the URI used SHOULD be a URN starting with `urn:ietf:params:qlog:` followed by a registered, descriptive name.

+Private or non-standard extension schema a can use other URI formats.
 URIs that contain a domain name SHOULD also contain a month-date in the form mmyyyy.
 The definition of the schema and assignment of the URI MUST have been authorized by the owner of the domain name on or very close to that date.
 (This avoids problems when domain names change ownership.)
-If the extension schema contains several event categories, then the URI MUST identify the actual category in use using a fragment identifier (characters after a "#" in the URI).

-For extensions defined in RFCs, the URI used SHOULD be a URN starting with `urn:ietf:params:qlog:` followed by a registered, descriptive name.

-A log file that uses events from extension schemas SHOULD list all extension schema identifiers in the `additional_event_schemas` field; see {{qlog-file-schema}}
-and {{qlog-file-seq-schema}}.

 In the following example, a qlog file contains events defined in two hypothetical standardized extension schema, along with a private extension.
 The first schema is named